 You won’t miss your beloved quick and easy box variety either and non-keto dieters will love it.
 In this stuffing, you can expect to find keto bread, celery, leeks, and loads of seasonings that make this dish come to life.

 https://howtothisandthat.com/keto-stuffing-recipe/ PHOTOS AND RECIPE HERE: HOW TO THIS AND THAT

 For me, there couldn’t be Thanksgiving without mashed potatoes.
 While it’s quite clear that potatoes or any other starchy vegetables are a big no-no while following the keto diet, this creamy cauliflower mash dish is certainly allowed.

-When cooked, cauliflower can actually mash up to a fairly similar texture as mashed potatoes.
+When cooked and mashed, cauliflower can resemble a fairly similar texture to mashed potatoes.
 Then, by adding butter, garlic, and rosemary you won’t even notice this dish is starring cauliflower as the main ingredient.

 If you want to take your mashed cauliflower one step further then make sure to add loaded mashed cauliflower to your side dish menu.
 You’ll take the same approach as the previous recipe when cooking the cauliflower but once finished, the seasonings will be slightly different.